linuxlawson/greeter/README.md

 3. once inside bash folder, run program by typing: ./greeter.sh

 OR (better)
-Create an alias in .bashrc folder with path that points to (and runs) program
+Create an alias in .bashrc folder with path that points to (and runs) program.
 alias greet="~/bin/bash/greeter.sh"

 Then you can just type your alias (greet) after opening terminal.

+A better alias for this might be 'hi'
+alias hi="~/bin/bash/greeter.sh"

 Note: This simple bash script can be changed, made better, and improved on in many ways.
 I was just playing around, made out of boredom.
 Have a great day!